openstack-archive/vmtp/doc/source/installation.rst

 PyPI based Installation
 -----------------------

-PyPI (The Python Package Index) is the offical repository for software in Python.
+PyPI (The Python Package Index) is the official repository for software in Python.
 It holds lots of packages, and the installation is relatively easy in only 2 steps.

 Step 1
 ^^^^^^